The store will not work correctly in the case when cookies are disabled.

-This is a frustration known all too well by many a homeowner but luckily there are ways in which you can stay vigilant against birds ruining your freshly seeded lawn.
+This is a frustration known all too well by many a homeowner, but luckily, there are ways to stop birds eating grass seed, helping you stay vigilant against birds ruining your freshly seeded lawn.

-Birds will be scared away from your lawn if they see visual deterrents such as plastic animal decoys such as owls or by introducing the farmer’s favourite - a scarecrow.
-Alternatively you could consider hanging pieces of reflective tape from trees or fences (or even get use out of old CD's!) - the shine from the tape / CD'S acts as an effective scare tactic and prevents birds from making a meal of your grass seed and lawn entirely!
+Birds will be scared away from your lawn when they see visual deterrents such as plastic animal decoys (like cats or owls).
+You could also introduce the farmer’s favourite, and place a scarecrow in your garden.
+Alternatively, you could consider hanging pieces of reflective tape from trees or fences.
+Using old CDs is a proven method to stop birds from eating your grass seed since the shine from the tape / CDs acts as an effective scare tactic, discouraging birds from making a meal of your grass seed and lawn entirely!

 3. Place netting over the seeded area

-One of the most certain solutions to protecting grass seed from birds is to put a cover on it but this isn’t always the easiest method.
-Make sure to pin your covering down and also ensure that some light can get through it as the seed will still need this to grow.
+One of the most certain solutions to protecting grass seed from birds is to put a cover on it, but this isn’t always the easiest method.
+Make sure to pin your covering down and ensure that some light can get through it, as the seed will still need this to grow.

 Perhaps the most enjoyable method of preventing birds from eating your seed is to offer them something else.
-By providing an alternative food source the birds will then generally favour this over the grass seed.
-Place bird feeders throughout your garden to attract birds away from the grass seed.
+Birds will generally prefer a nutritious meal over grass seed.
+So, place bird feeders throughout your garden, filled with filler-free bird food, to attract birds away from the grass seed.

-By following some of these steps your grass seed will remain undisturbed and you will see a fully germinated lawn within a matter of weeks - after your seed is germinated there is no need to continue covering it or using deterrents - but you can keep feeding the birds if you wish!
+By following these steps, your grass seed will remain undisturbed, and you will see a fully germinated lawn within a matter of weeks.
+There is no need to continue covering it or using deterrents once your grass is growing, but you can keep feeding the birds if you wish!